Kong/docs.konghq.com/app/install/docker.md

   Installation: /install
 ---

 Details about how to use Kong in Docker can be found on the Dockerhub repo hosting the image: [mashape/kong](https://hub.docker.com/r/mashape/kong/).
+We also have a [Docker Compose template](https://github.com/Mashape/docker-kong/tree/master/compose) with built-in orchestration and scalability.

 Here is a quick example showing how to link a Kong container to a Cassandra or PostgreSQL container: